Organisation of Islamic Cooperation: Islamic Summit

 The largest meeting, attended by the heads of state and government of the member states, convenes every three years.
-The Islamic Summit takes policy decisions and provide guidance on all issues pertaining to the realisation of the objectives as provided for in the Charter and consider other issues of concern to the Member States and the Ummah.
+The Islamic Summit takes policy decisions and provide guidance on all issues pertaining to the realisation of the objectives as provided in the Charter and consider other issues of concern to the Member States and the Ummah.

 Islamic Conference of Foreign Ministers

 Islamic Conference of Foreign Ministers meets once a year to examine a progress report on the implementation of its decisions taken within the framework of the policy defined by the Islamic Summit.

+Universities

+The OIC sponsors four universities: the Islamic University of Technology, a subsidiary organ; and three affiliated institutions; the Islamic University in Uganda; the Islamic University of Niger; and the International Islamic University Malaysia.

 Secretary General

-The Secretary General is elected by the Council of Foreign Ministers for a period of five years, renewable once.
+The Secretary General is elected by the Council of Foreign Ministers for a term of five years, with a maximum of two terms.
 The Secretary-General is elected from among nationals of the Member States in accordance with the principles of equitable geographical distribution, rotation and equal opportunity for all Member States with due consideration to competence, integrity and experience.